rit-coms/COMS-Console/CONTRIBUTE.md

 # How to Contribute
 If you're interested in helping add features or want to work on the console software, check out the [github issues](https://github.com/rit-coms/COMS-Console/issues).
 Below is a guide to how to setup your environment for development of the Quackbox software.

+If you're interested in learning more about the structure of the frontend, take a look at the [frontend reference](src/README.md).

+The backend is mostly undocumented, though some functions are documented using rust docstrings.
+To generate docs, navigate to the src-tauri directory and run `cargo doc --open`.
+That command will run and generate the current documentation on any declared modules.

 ## Developer Setup
 > [!NOTE]
 > It's not necessary to install Homebrew or nvm, but it's highly recommended to install this way if it's your first time using these tools.
 These package managers will help differentiate dependency versions in between other projects.